-This is possible however full time Department of Education teachers are prohibited by the terms of their employment from volunteering during their working hours.
+For part time or casual teachers this is possible, however full time Department of Education teachers are not allowed by the terms of their employment to volunteer during their working hours.

 Do I need to attend an interview?

 All roles with Primary Ethics require an interview as part of the recruitment process.
-It is preferable to meet with someone face-to-face where feasible however we appreciate that this is not always possible.
-We are happy for your interview to take place by teleconference or Skype.
+It is preferable to meet with someone face-to-face where feasible, however we appreciate that this is not always possible.
+We are happy for your interview to take place by phone or online.

 What does training involve?

 There are three phases of training for volunteer ethics teachers:

 Phase 1: online learning introduces required knowledge components to prepare for the training workshop

 Phase 2: intensive 2 day (9.30am – 4.30pm) face to face training workshop which includes many practice opportunities OR an online training course